-- Contact is made with parents on the first day of absence for any pupil whose absence is not reported.
-'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance officer daily. - Contact is made to the parents of any pupils marked using the N code.
-Any N codes not established after a week are recorded as an unauthorised absence. - 3.
-If a pupil's attendance falls below 95 percent, a letter is sent home raising concerns that their attendance has fallen below the school's expected standard.

-- 4. If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer may contact the parents to discuss this. - 5.
-The pupil's attendance is monitored for four weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child.
-If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be local reauired to the officer education welfare (EWO), who will then conduct a home visit. - If targets are not met, the attendance officer makes a referral to the EWO.
+- 1. Attendance is reviewed half termly with the LA Attendance officer. - 2.
+Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
+Contact is made with parents on the first day of absence for any pupil absence not reported.
+'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance officer daily. - 4.
+Contact is made to the parents of any pupils marked using the N code.
+Any N codes not established after a week are recorded as an unauthorised absence. - 5.
+If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 6.
+The pupil's attendance is monitored for a half term and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher/attendance officer and set targets for their child.
+If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be required to the local education welfare officer (EWO), who will then conduct a home visit. - 7.
+If targets are not met, the classroom teacher makes a referral to the EWO.
 Education welfare protocol is followed, and a parental contract is drawn up.
-A fourweek monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued.
+A four-week monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued.